 Reproductions and Digitization

-Manuscript Copy Policy and Procedures
+Policy and Procedures

-In general, any material that will not be damaged by the process.
-Requests for photocopies from bound items and manuscript materials in Special Collections will be evaluated by the librarian on duty based on criteria such as the tightness of the binding, the fragility of the paper, and the size of the piece.
-Tipped in maps, illustrations, and charts are all unacceptable photocopy requests since the handling cannot be done without risk of tearing.
+Requests for copies from bound items and manuscript materials in Archives and Special Collections will be evaluated by the librarian on duty based on criteria such as the tightness of the binding, the fragility of the paper, and the size of the piece.
+Tipped in maps, illustrations, and charts are all unacceptable copy requests since the handling cannot be done without risk of tearing.

 Photograph Duplication Policy

-Special Collections cannot assume responsibility for producing photgraphic quality prints from raw data.
+Montana State University has no on-campus facility for the photographic reproduction of original prints, slides, and negatives.
+However, Archives and Special Collections can offer digital rendering of such materials which researchers may subsequently manipulate into formats suitable for computer monitor display, paper prints, or web-based presentations.
+Archives and Special Collections cannot assume responsibility for producing photgraphic quality prints from raw data.
 It is the responsibility of the researcher to take the raw data on the disk and render it into the format they require.
 A wide variety of local and online commercial vendors are available for these services.

 The staff will make every reasonable effort to insure legible copies, but the fragile nature of our materials often results in darkened copies or blurred type along the inside margins of bound materials.

 Need additional information on your order?